teo-tsirpanis/Farkle/docsrc/content/choosing-a-parser.md

 ### GOLD Parser

-GOLD Parser's approach is rather unique.
+[GOLD Parser][gold]'s approach is rather unique.
 Instead of generating source code for each language it supports (though it optionally supports that too), it creates a binary file with the grammar's parsing tables which can be read by libraries called _engines_ that can be written in any language.
 Farkle started as an engine for GOLD Parser, even though its support for GOLD Parser is being gradually phased out.

 The biggest problem with GOLD Parser is that it is unmaintained.
 The latest version of the builder (the tool that creates the grammar tables) was released in 2012.
 Moreover, the tools are running on .NET Framework but can run in non-Windows operating systems with Mono.
 And these tools are closed-source, under a license that looks like MIT.
 For these reasons, GOLD Parser is not recommended for new projects.
 Older ones are encouraged by this guide to migrate to other parsers for increased performance and maintainability.